-The development of this site will have an adverse impact on the rural character of the area by introducing large scale built development on a green field site.
 The site is visible from the adjoining residential development and open countryside to the north where levels rise.
 The local topography, vegetation and existing urban development visually contain the site and limit views of the site from the south, west and east, although there are close up views of the site through gaps in the boundary vegetation along the adjacent greenway to the west.
-The site is also visible from the bridge that takes the Greenway over the A429.
+The site is also visible from the bridge that takes the Greenway over the A429 and therefore it is recognised that there will be some impact on the landscape.